KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 * `$schema` - Required.
 Must be the `URI` string referencing the JSON schema.
 * `capabilities` - Required.
 Specifies the list of capabilities sets.
 * `profiles` - Required.
 Specifies the list of profile definitions.
+* `contributors` - Optional.
+The list of contributors of the profile file.
+* `history` - Optional.
+The version history of the profile file.

 Each entry in `capabilities` includes a reference name and a dictionary containing the following sections:
 * `extensions` - Optional.
 List of all required extensions.